 The Syrian conflict has exacerbated internal tensions in Lebanon and heightened security concerns.
 Lebanon has taken in 1.5 million Syrian refugees, which has put a strain on its economy and infrastructure.
 The country has also been home to more than 400,000 Palestinian refugees for decades.

 - Pray for good relations between Lebanon’s diverse communities and that peace will return to areas still affected by unrest.

-- Give thanks that many Lebanese churches are welcoming and supporting the newcomers.
+- Pray for the many Lebanese churches that are welcoming and supporting the newcomers.

 5,261,372 (July 2021 est.)